csjx/d1-membership-plan-mgmt/membership-plan-management.rst

 Payments
 --------

 Details of how payments will be collected is to be determined, but will involve the UCSB Aventri events service.
-This service provides an API to create ``"Events"`` and ``"Attendees"`` which will be translated to ``"Products"`` and ``"Customers"``.
-The API allows for REST-based callbacks, so when a user pays for an ``"Event"``, a registered callback will be called to inform the DataONE system of the purchase.
+This service provides an API to create ``Events`` and ``Attendees`` which will be translated to ``Products`` and ``Customers``.
+The API allows for REST-based callbacks, so when a user pays for an ``Event``, a registered callback will be called to inform the DataONE system of the purchase.
 The DataONE system can then make a secondary call to get the details on the ``Attendee's`` payment.

     Note: While the Aventri system is not a one-to-one match for managing product payments, it looks to be flexible enough to map concepts, but needs further discussion.

-Personally identifiable information that is stored in the DataONE system will be limited to, for instance, names, emails, and billing addresses, and will exclude financial transaction details (credit cards, etc.) other than the outcome of a Charge transaction.
+Personally identifiable information that is stored in the DataONE system will be limited to, for instance, names, emails, and billing addresses, and will exclude financial transaction details (credit cards, etc.) other than the outcome of a ``Charge`` transaction.